Glossary

 - trust agreement

-- A set of conditions under which a CSP, IdP, and RP are allowed to participate in a federation transaction for the purposes of establishing an authentication session between the subscriber and the RP.
+- A set of conditions under which a CSP, IdP, and RP are allowed to participate in a federation transaction to establish an authentication session between the subscriber and the RP.

 - trusted referee